 - Hiring Managers Advise Job Seekers to Contribute to Open-source Projects by Fred O'Connor, IDG News Service, via CIO Magazine, Feb 11, 2014.
 Joining an open-source community isn't required to land a development job, but it could help.

 - When open source opens doors, Google Careers.
 Jen followed her curiosity to a career in software engineering.

 - Open Source Coding Can Give Your Career an Edge by John P. Mello Jr., Monster (no date).

-One of ATNYCA's eventual aims is to facilitate the creation of small teams of programmers and aspiring programmers who work on volunteer open-source projects together, either as part of larger already-existing projects or as the originators of their own projects helpful to one or more members of ATNYCA.
+One of ATNYCA's eventual aims is to facilitate the creation of small teams of programmers and aspiring programmers who work on open-source projects (volunteer or paid) together, either as part of larger already-existing projects or as the originators of their own projects helpful to one or more members of ATNYCA.

 Such teams could be an important stepping stone toward the creation or expansion of new autistic-friendly programming consulting firms, as well as a good resume item for those of us seeking jobs at traditional software companies.

 Queens discussion group: Autistic adult peer support and self-help group that currently meets in online chat (text-based) and will eventually meet in-person again after the COVID crisis.